vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';

-Behind the scenes, <Config v="names.product"/> supports both selecting the summarizer model as well as the prompt for the model.
-We make a range of these and if you are a Scale customer, or are considering becoming one and have any questions on your options, please
+Extracting concise, relevant information from large sets of search results presents a significant challenge for many applications.
+Vectara offers flexibility in selecting both the summarizer model and its associated prompt.
-[reach out to our support team](https://vectara.com/contact-us/), who can help guide you.
+We make a range of these and if you are a Scale customer, or are considering becoming one and have any questions on your options, please [reach out to our support team](https://vectara.com/contact-us/), who can help guide you.